epshone/QOLimprovements/README.md

 6. Scroll to the bottom of the page
 7. Click the shortcuts link
 8. Add keyboard shortcuts for the different pages to open
+## CHANGELOG
+### VERSION 0.2.0c
+**Update Shortcuts**: Users may now update their keyboard shortcuts by clicking the Macedon logo in the extension bar, then clicking "Update Shortcuts"!
+### VERSION 0.2.0a
+**Default Environments**: If no tabs match "/suite/" it will use the default URL - set by clicking on the QOL Improvements extension icon in the extensions bar.